 Also, join us at our Facebook Group – Hotel Social Media Community

-We are starting to reopen some hotels again (Yay!!!).
-Make sure you follow their guidelines and say THANK YOU to those that now show a unique spirit to serve, and helps us all get through this!! #hotelstrong #hospitalitystrong
+The hotel industry is still facing some uphill challenges.
+Make sure you follow their guidelines and say THANK YOU to those who now show a unique spirit to serve and help us all get through this!! #hotelstrong #hospitalitystrong

 About Are Morch

 Are Morch assists hotels in increasing their direct bookings through innovative digital transformation solutions, while avoiding competition with online travel agencies.